6SicNick6/Virtual-Infrastructure/docs/architecture.md

 - Management traffic is centralized via MGMT01
 - Linux intentionally deployed without a GUI to reflect enterprise best practices
 - Snapshots taken for rollback and experimentation without compromising baseline
+- Linux systems are integrated with Active Directory for centralized authentication, authorization, and privilege management.